Habla Ahora

 Habla Ahora is the fifth studio album by Mexican singer María José.
-The follow up to De Noche, the album introduces new genres to the singer.
+The follow-up to De Noche, the album introduces new genres to the singer.
 The lead single "Las Que Se Ponen Bien La Falda" marks the first time the singer dwells into the genre of reggaeton and urban music, while the album's title track incorporates a bachata undertone.
 She also continues what now is known as one of her trademarks and includes two covers on the album.
-"Olvidame Y Pega la Vuelta" which features Bryan Amadeus is originally a song by Pimpinela, as well as "Duri Duri" which is originally sung by 80's High Energy Spanish band Click.
+"Olvidame Y Pega la Vuelta" which features Bryan Amadeus is originally a song by Pimpinela, as well as "Duri Duri" which is original sung by 80's High Energy Mexican band Click.

 On May 28, 2017, the album was re-released digitally as a special edition.
 It debuted at the fifth position on the Pop Albums in Spanish.
 The new edition features all 12 of the original track listing plus 3 new songs and a remix.
 The new material includes the songs "Ni me vas a Extrañar" (You won't even miss me), "Despertar" (Waking Up) as well as the fourth single off the album "El Amor Coloca" along with a remix version.